School shooting survivor: 'There's so many of us now'

 Eubanks continued to struggle with addiction in his 20s, he said.
 Then, after multiple attempts at residential treatment, he found long-term recovery and decided to devote his time to speaking out about addiction recovery.

-Though he had physical scars from the Columbine shooting, Eubanks said that he turned to substance abuse as a way to medicate his emotional scars and avoid his grief.
+Though he had physical scars from the Columbine shooting, Eubanks turned to substance abuse as a way to medicate his emotional scars and avoid his grief.

 "Specifically after a tragedy of this magnitude, you can medicate in a thousand different ways.
 You can medicate with relationships that allow you to not feel present.
-You can medicate with obviously substances, with television, with pornography, there's a thousand different ways," Eubanks said.
+You can medicate with obviously substances, with television, with pornography.
+There's a thousand different ways," Eubanks said.

 "One of the things that I think is so inspiring and so different about the aftermath of the Parkland tragedy is the activism that I'm seeing in the student body, and I think that that's wonderful," he said.
-"What I'm fearful of is that if they get so laser-focused on trying to impact societal change they're going to detach from their own healing, and that is a form of medicating."
+"What I'm fearful of is that if they get so laser-focused on trying to impact societal change, they're going to detach from their own healing, and that is a form of medicating."

-Eubanks added that his message is not to say that the students shouldn't continue to advocate for change.
-Rather, he hopes that they continue "their own process of healing because they're going to have to go through those stages of grief," he said.
+Eubanks added that his message is not to say the students shouldn't continue to advocate for change.
+Rather, he hopes they continue "their own process of healing, because they're going to have to go through those stages of grief," he said.

 It's healthy to grieve

-Hamp, who survived the Virginia Tech shooting, said that she struggled with going through the stages of grief that involve denial, anger, depression, and then acceptance.
+Hamp, who survived the Virginia Tech shooting, said she struggled with going through the stages of grief that involve denial, anger, depression and then acceptance.

 "I hung out in denial for a really long time.
 I did not think the shooting impacted me at all, because I didn't have any physical wounds or scars to show for it," said Hamp, who is now an advocate for school and public safety in Sterling, Virginia.

-"Eventually years later, I made my way to counseling and finished out the stages of the grief process -- being angry about it, being sad about it, and then just accepting that this is my new normal," she said.
+"Eventually, years later, I made my way to counseling and finished out the stages of the grief process: being angry about it, being sad about it and then just accepting that this is my new normal," she said.

-Hamp was in computer science class at Virginia Tech on April 16, 2007, when the sound of gunshots echoed through the hallways outside of the classroom.
+Hamp was in computer science class at Virginia Tech on April 16, 2007, when the sound of gunshots echoed through the hallways outside the classroom.

 The teaching assistant and a student walked into the hallway to find the source of the ruckus, Hamp said, and they saw the shooter.
 He fired at them but missed.

-That following year, Hamp said that she found it difficult to return to school, which can be the case for most school shooting survivors.
+That following year, Hamp found it difficult to return to school, which can be the case for most school shooting survivors.

 Hamp hated when books would drop and make a loud noise.
 She often picked her seat in class strategically near the exits so she had an "escape plan" in case of emergency.